Morocco earthquake death toll, map and more key details following 6.8 magnitude disaster

 Morocco is located in northwestern Africa with coastlines along the Atlantic Ocean and the Mediterranean Sea.
 Across the Strait of Gibraltar to the north are Spain and the British colony of Gibraltar.
 To Morocco's east is the country of Algeria.

-Damage from the earthquake stretched from the city of Marakech south to villages in the Atlas Mountains, where the epicenter of the quake was located.
+Damage from the earthquake stretched from the city of Marrakech south to villages in the Atlas Mountains, where the epicenter of the quake was located.

 Where was the earthquake in Morocco?